HiDefTextiles/HiDefKnits/README.md

 Since one size does not fit all, the objective of HiDef Knits is to simplify the process of designing original and altering knitwear with perfect fit and a professional finish.

-After consulting 200 Icelandic knitters, 82% had designed a garment for themselves and 10% had published their patterns (remaining 18% did not consider themselves a designer).
-The majority built their work on existing patterns in terms of calculating the number of stitches needed.
-Some created their garments on the fly, and as a result of their undocumented approach their designs were not repeatable.
-Generally, the designers jolted calculations with pen and paper, but in an erratic way such that they didn’t feel comfortable in publishing their work with others.
-Those who published their work mostly used Excel to manage their calculations and grading of sizes.

-From personal observations, when knitters share their original designs on social media, the comment threads are bombarded with questions about pattern availability.
-For hobbyist knitters, the excitement of starting a new project often supersedes detailed preplanning, and there may be last minute alterations since what you initially planned might not work out due to forgotten decreases or increases that result in a poorly fitted garment.
-Therefore, since it’s not known beforehand if a project will be loved by so many, it’s can be extremely hard to retrace your steps to publish a pattern in a coherent way for others to follow, let alone using the appropriate terminology and abbreviations.
-The HiDef Knits software objective is to help those aspiring designers (both for personal use and pattern distributions) for easier preplanning that result in an overall improved knitting experience as there is minimal painstaking assembly process due to forgotten structural elements.

 A user starts by feeding into the HiDef Knits software all necessary body measurements needed (cf. Figure 1) for constructing a garment.
 The first version